class Mu

 Returns a string representation of the invocant, optimized for fast recognition

 by humans.
 As such lists will be truncated at 100 elements.
-Use .raku
+Use .raku to get

 all elements.

-re-dispatches to the raku
+The default gist method in Mu re-dispatches to the raku

 method for defined invocants, and returns the type name in parenthesis for type